skybarer/algorithms-and-data-structures/README.md

 `interview preparation`.
 Anyone is free to add additional  `data structures` and improvise the content.
 I hope any one out there who is preparing for the `big companies` this repository may provide a little help to them in the future.

-## List of references for learning and practice
+## List of references for learning and practicing
  The references provided here are my opinion and they may or may not be the right option for you, and also i don't have any copyrights the below links provided.
 I created a empty project and for each project i created a module under it.